openintents/openintents/NotePad/readme.txt

 - add fast scroll bar.
 - hide Update menu item if Market or aTrackDog are present.
-- add support for MyBackupPro.
+- add support for MyBackup Pro.

 ---------------------------------------------------------
 release: 1.1.1